mrsarm/pose/Run-CI-envs.md

-Normally an integration test can be a script that interacts with your app through a browser in an automated way, testing some conditions are met when the webapp is loaded, and can also perform some actions, other integration test can be shell scripts, written in a scripting language like Python that make calls to your API, then check the result and continues making more calls based on the results.
+Normally an integration test can be a script that interacts with your app through a browser in an automated way, testing some conditions are met when the webapp is loaded, and can also perform some actions, other integration tests can be shell scripts, written in a scripting language like Python that make calls to your API, then check the result and continues making more calls based on the results.

-In the example above the integration tests could be written with Playwright (or Selenium) to test the webapp in a headless browser (service `web-ci-tests`), so they were written and stored in the same image used to store the webapp (image `mrsarm/web`), but executed with a different command (`yarn test:ci`).
+In the example above the integration tests could be written with Playwright (or Selenium) to test the webapp in a headless browser (service `e2e`), so they were written and stored in the image `mrsarm/e2e`.

 **compose.yaml** file: